karlkeefer/pngr/README.md

 Migrations are run using [pgmigrate](https://github.com/yandex/pgmigrate).

 - `postgres/new-migration.sh my_migration_name` will create a template for the next migration-
-- `postgres/run-migrations.sh` will execute any new migrations
+- `sudo postgres/run-migrations.sh` will execute any new migrations

 ### Opening a psql client
 `sudo docker exec -it pngr_postgres_1 psql --username postgres --dbname postgres`